Old Testament Survey

 Lesson 31 w/AnswersDaniel (Part 2)

-This week we continue our Old Testament survey with a look at the book of Daniel and two key end time prophecies.
-This week we will examine the statue referenced in Chapter 2, and next week we will analyze the four beasts referenced in Chapter 7.
+We continue our Old Testament survey with a look at the book of Daniel and two key end time prophecies.
+Specifically, we will examine the statue referenced in Chapter 2, and next week we will analyze the four beasts referenced in Chapter 7.
 As we study these prophecies, let’s continue our use of the "let the Bible interpret the Bible" rule whenever possible.

-So for this week put on your prophetic end time thinking caps, read Daniel 2:1-45, and consider the following:
+So put on your prophetic end time thinking caps, read Daniel 2:1-45, and consider the following:

 - King Nebuchadnezzar, ruler of Babylon, had a very dramatic dream, and he wanted it interpreted correctly.
 What did King Nebuchadnezzar do in order to discern who among his magicians, enchanters, sorcerers, and astrologers were genuine?